Neural Injective Functions for Multisets, Measures and Graphs via a Finite Witness Theorem: Experiments

 \section{Experiments}

-\paragraph{Empirical injectivity and Bi-Lipschitzness }
+\paragraph{Empirical injectivity and bi-Lipschitzness }

-We empirically investigated the injectivity and Bi-Lipschitzness of moments of shallow networks as in \eqref{eq:mlp}, by randomly generating a large number of pairs of multisets of $n$ vectors in $\RR^d$, and computing the optimal constants $c,C$ for which \eqref{eq:lip} holds on the pairs we generated.
+We empirically investigated the injectivity and bi-Lipschitzness of moments of shallow networks of the form \eqref{eq:mlp}, by randomly generating a large number of pairs of multisets of $n$ vectors in $\RR^d$, and computing the optimal constants $c,C$ for which \eqref{eq:lip} holds for the generated pairs.
 The ratio $c/C $ for varying activations and embedding dimension $m$ is shown in Figure~\ref{fig_injectivity}.
-Here $n=1000$ and $d=3$.
-Similar qualitative results were obtained for other values of $d$ and $n$; see \cref{fig_injectivity_group} in the Appendix.
+Here $d=3$ and $n=1000$.
+Similar qualitative results were obtained for other values of $d$ and $n$; see \cref{fig_injectivity_group} in \cref{app:exp}.